Trump VP pick: Who will he name as running mate and when? What to know as RNC nears

-Editor's note: NBC Chicago will offer a live feed of evening and primetime speeches each day Monday-Thursday in the player above and on the NBC 5 Chicago News 24/7 streaming channel.
+NOTE: Live coverage of the RNC will appear in the player above as it becomes available.
+See below for timing.

-With just days until the Republican National Convention in Milwaukee, it's still not clear who former President Donald Trump will pick as his running mate for the 2024 presidential race.
+With the Republican National Convention underway in Milwaukee, former President Donald Trump has still not revealed his running mate for the 2024 presidential race, but an announcement is expected soon.

-Ever the showman, Trump has strung out his choice of running mate.

-The most-mentioned possibilities are North Dakota Gov. Doug Burgum, Florida Sen. Marco Rubio and Ohio Sen. J.D.
-Vance.
+It’s largely believed that there are four leading candidates for the role: Ohio Sen. J.D.
+Vance, Florida Sen. Marco Rubio, South Carolina Sen. Tim Scott and North Dakota Gov. Doug Burgum.

-Most recently, Trump indicated, as NBC News reported, that his short list includes Rubio, Vance and Burgum, but he also noted that Sen. Tim Scott, R-S.C., has been "fierce and great" during a recent television appearance.
+Most recently, Trump indicated, as NBC News reported, that his short list included Rubio, Vance and Burgum, but he also noted that Scott has been "fierce and great" during a recent television appearance.

+Vance, Rubio and Burgum are scheduled to speak to Republican delegates at some point this week, according to event organizers.
+And per tradition, the person Trump selects as his vice-presidential running mate is expected to give an address Wednesday night.

-Trump has mused that he'd love to withhold his pick until the convention begins — but he admits that idea frustrates his aides who want to preview the rollout.
+Trump had mused that he'd love to withhold his pick until the convention begins.

-All three men, along with other contenders Trump has considered, are expected to address delegates at some point.

 Trump told reporters last month that he already made his decision.